top of page

 “Not right now, maybe later”

-Instead, try the “yes, you!
+Instead, I prefer the “yes, you!
 And yes, me too!” formula.
 “Your needs matter to me, so much, and I really “see” you.
 My needs matter to me too.”

 “Oh that’s so interesting, you mean ALL plants in that category have serrated leaves?
 I had no idea.
 I want to hear more later, will you promise to talk to me about it?
 Right now I need to…”

 Replace corrections with radical acceptance whenever possible.
-Ask yourself, do I really need to correct this thing, in this moment?
-Why?
-Be conscious about the ways you push back.
+I ask myself, "do I really need to correct this thing, in this moment?
+Why?"
+I try to be very conscious about the ways I push back.

-When you feel like your own autonomy is being imposed upon, focus on your own needs and feelings, not correcting the behavior of others.
+When I feel like my own autonomy is being imposed upon, I focus on my own needs and feelings, not correcting the behavior of others.

 So instead of corrections, such as: